lancekrogers/festival_ebook_planning/FESTIVAL_SOFTWARE_PROJECT_MANAGEMENT.md

 ### 5. Organize Sequential Work

-- Create numbered directories (1*, 2*, etc.) for work that must happen in order
+- Create numbered directories (1_*, 2_*, etc.) for work that must happen in order
+- Within each sequence, prepend task files with numbers to indicate execution order
-- Place tasks that can be done in parallel within each sequence directory
+- Tasks with the same number can be executed in parallel (e.g., 1_task_a.md, 1_task_b.md)
 - Each task gets its own markdown file with clear requirements
+- Every sequence must include these verification tasks:
+  - `N_testing_and_verify.md` - Testing and verification (where N follows implementation tasks)
+  - `N+1_code_review.md` - Code review
+  - `N+2_review_results_update_tasks_iterate_if_needed.md` - Review results and iterate if needed
+- Create a `results/` subdirectory in each sequence for testing results and code review documents

 ## Flexibility and Scaling